simonski/conbot/README.md

 - file format conversion (especially gzip)
 - schema detection
 - data generation
-- transfer and transform between clouds and technologies
+- transfer and transform

-It is built to perform the "heavy lifting" of common tasks a data engineer may conduct, to be simple, small and as fast as possible.
+Conbot is built to perform the "heavy lifting" of common tasks a data engineer may conduct.

+Conbot tries to be simple, small and as fast as possible.
 It can be used as terminal tool on a daily basis through to running horizontally in k8s clusters for parallel processing.

 ## Install